-Just sign up to a IFTTT account its free, add it to the Philips Hue, and turn on the recipe.
-As this is an internet connected recipe make sure you have a stable connection to your Hue Bridge.
+Just sign up to an IFTTT account its free, add it to the Philips Hue, and turn on the recipe.
+As this is an internet-connected recipe make sure you have a stable connection to your Hue Bridge.
 I ended up having to set up a Static Ip Address for the Hue bridge hub to stop the dropouts.

 I have been trailing out the Sleep as Android app for a few months now to help with my night shift work schedule.
 It’s a Smart alarm clock with sleep cycle tracking that works on a phone or tablet.
 It wakes you gently in the optimal moment for pleasant mornings depending on your sleep cycle.

 Normal buzzer alarm clocks don’t care when they wake you up, you just set a time and it shocks you awake.
-The Sleep as Android will look at your sleep cycle pattern and wake you, when not in a deep sleep.
-During the night or day if you are a shift worker, your body follows its natural sleep cycles.
-Your body clock sleep cycle will goe from a light sleep to a very deep sleep.
-Occasionally you will fall into the REM-sleep mode, which is where your will begin to dream.
+Sleep as Android app will look at your sleep cycle pattern and wake you, when not in a deep sleep.
+During the night or day, if you are a shift worker, your body follows its natural sleep cycles.
+Your body clock sleep cycle will go from light sleep, to a very deep sleep cycle.
+Occasionally you will fall into the REM-sleep mode, which is where you will begin to dream.

-Sleep as Android is fully compatible with Philips Hue lighting, so that the smart hue bulb will be controlled by the app to simulate a sunrise.
-It does this by starting at a low red intensity and gradually gets to bright and yellow over time.
+Sleep as Android is fully compatible with Philips Hue lighting so that the smart hue bulb will be controlled by the app to simulate a sunrise.
+It does this by starting at a low red intensity and gradually gets too bright and yellow over time.

 - Pebble (1 and 2, all variants)

 - Android Wear: will install automatically on your watch